Henry Fonda: On acting

-Death and legacy
+Death

 Fonda died at his Los Angeles home on August 12, 1982, from heart disease.
 Fonda's wife, Shirlee, his daughter Jane, and his son Peter were at his side that day.
 He suffered from prostate cancer, but this did not directly cause his death and was noted only as a concurrent ailment on his death certificate.

 Fonda requested that no funeral be held, and his body was cremated.
 President Ronald Reagan, a former actor himself, hailed Fonda as "a true professional dedicated to excellence in his craft.
 He graced the screen with a sincerity and accuracy which made him a legend."

 The home where Fonda was born in 1905 is preserved at The Stuhr Museum of the Prairie Pioneer in Grand Island, Nebraska.

+Legacy

 Fonda is widely recognized as one of the Hollywood greats of the classic era.
 On the centenary of his birth, May 16, 2005, Turner Classic Movies (TCM) honored Fonda with a marathon of his films.
 Also in May 2005, the United States Post Office released a 37-cent postage stamp with an artist's drawing of Fonda as part of their "Hollywood legends" series.
 The Fonda Theatre in Hollywood, originally known as the Carter DeHaven Music Box, was named for the actor in 1985 by the Nederlander Organization.

 In popular culture

 In Joseph Heller's satirical novel Catch-22, there is a running joke that fictional character Major Major Major Major resembles Henry Fonda.
 Philip D. Beidler comments that "one of the novel's great absurd jokes is the character's bewildering resemblance to Henry Fonda".
-Taking into account when Catch-22 was written, this most likely refers to Fonda circa 1955, when he starred in the film Mister Roberts.